trentlarson/relay-server/README.txt

 You've also got an outer loop that accepts client connections;
-probably something like this, which calls the sample RequestWaiter for each client connection you get:
+probably something like this, which reads from a ServerSocket and then calls the sample RequestWaiter for each client connection you get:

         serverSocket = new ServerSocket(port);
         while(true) { // loop forever, spawning a thread for each new client clientSocket = serverSocket.accept();
-          new Thread(new RequestWaiter(clientSocket)).start();
+          new Thread(new ResponseHandler(clientSocket)).start();
         }

-Here's the change: instead of listening for all your clients, just make one connection to our relay, get the public HOST:PORT, and then treat that like your only client:
+Here's the change: instead of listening for all your clients as a server, make one connection to our relay, get the public HOST:PORT which you can advertize, and then listen for the address where you can connect to each client as they contact your address at the relay.

-        clientSocket = new Socket("1234.amazonaws.com", 8888); // for the relay server
+        clientAddressSocket = new Socket("1234.amazonaws.com", 8888); // for the relay server

-        incoming = new BufferedReader(new InputStreamReader(clientSocket.getInputStream()));
+        // grab public address from the relay incoming = new BufferedReader(new InputStreamReader(clientAddressSocket.getInputStream()));
-        publicHostAndPort = incoming.readLine(); // publish this to the world: it redirects to you new RequestWaiter(clientSocket).run();
+        String publicHostAndPort = incoming.readLine();
+        System.out.println(publicHostAndPort); // this is the HOST:PORT to give clients

+        // now listen on that socket for new connections to make for new clients String messageIn = incoming.readLine();
+        while (messageIn != null) { // loop until closed, spawning a thread for each new client
+          // parse out the host and port where to connect for this new client String clientHost = messageIn.substring(0, messageIn.indexOf(":"));
+          int clientPort = Integer.valueOf(messageIn.substring(messageIn.indexOf(":") + 1));
+          clientSocket = new Socket(clientHost, clientPort);
+          new Thread(new ResponseHandler(clientSocket)).start();

+          // now wait for the next client HOST:PORT messageIn = incoming.readLine();
+        }

-Now give everyone the HOST:PORT that you got back on that third line... and you're ready for the world.
+Now give everyone the HOST:PORT that you got back (in "publicHostAndPort") and you're ready for the world.